DavidBajus/experimentos/README.md

-# experimentos
+# experiments
 For quick debug

-# tun run tests
+# to try something new
 For short "Hello World examples"

-# For some Notes
+# GitHub Experiments :)
-GitHub Eperiments :)
+For some notes